Anderson extends shutout streak, Dodgers defeat Mets 6-1 – KION546

 TRAINER’S ROOM

-Mets: RHP Tylor Megill (right biceps) will make his first rehab stop Sunday at Double-A Binghamton.
+Mets: RHP Tylor Megill (right biceps tendinitis) will make his first rehab stop Sunday at Double-A Binghamton.

 UP NEXT